YigitCiray/YigitCiray.github.io/blogs/_posts/2022-08-14-What-is-Currying.md

 It is a helper method to **transform** your method.

 ## Example
+The first method in this example is expecting two parameters.
+We would like to Curry this method and define constant for the usecase below.

+Curried version of the valuedMember method is manually created and this is not the best approach to curry your method.
+So what is the better approach?
+Better approach is having this generic Curry method to create our own curried valuedMember method which expects not two but one parameter.
 ```swift
 func valuedMember(since date: Date, name: String) -> String {
     let format = DateFormatter()